evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 Furthermore, the Porsche Macan 4 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Porsche Macan 4.

-- ** BOSE® Surround Sound System**: This system features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:**: This system features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System**: This system features 21 speakers and delivers a maximum output of 1470 watts.
+- ** Burmester® 3D High-End Surround Sound System:**: This system features 21 speakers and delivers a maximum output of 1470 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.